Designing virtual simulations for pharmacy education

 Visuals are repetitive and oversimplified

 The static illustrations lacked the details needed to capture actual pharmacy settings or patient interactions.
-Students mentioned having a harder time connecting what they were learning to real-world situations.
+Students mentioned difficulties connecting the learning to real-world situations.

 I researched instructional design best practices and conducted an audit of existing healthcare eLearning tools to establish core design principles.
 These principles helped shape how I approached this project.